 Major attractions of Geneva include its lovely waterfront with expansive parks, museums, a compact old town, high-end shopping, and vibrant nightlife.

 Geneva has an excellent public transportation system, which seamlessly integrates trains, trams, buses, and boats into a single transportation ticket.
 Geneva International Airport (GVA) is only minutes by bus or train from downtown while high-speed trains run from Geneva-Cornavin Main Train Station to all parts of Switzerland and France.
-Excellent train connections are available from Geneva to Lausanne and all towns on the northern shores of Lake Geneva.
+Excellent train connections are available from Geneva to Lausanne and all towns on the northern shores of Lake Geneva and deeper into Switzerland whether up the Rhone Valley into Valais or inland to Fribourg, Bern, Basel, and Zurich.

 Lausanne – Olympic Head Quarters